9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 What do you think these elements do?
 ```
 4) **Individual Work:** Have students fill out the worksheet.
-5) As students work, draw the worksheet programs and grids on the whiteboard.
+5) While students code, draw the worksheet programs and grids on the whiteboard.
 6) Reflect on sequence:
 ```
 How did you arrive at your answer?